skycoin/services/README.md

 The load-testing folder has been move to gitlab in https://gitlab.com/skycoin-dev/skycoin-transaction-testing.

+The deploy-coin folder has been move to gitlab in https://gitlab.com/skycoin-dev/skycoin-create-new-blockchain.

 The address-parser folder has been move to utilities repo in https://github.com/skycoin/utilities/tree/master/address-parser